Disney Theme Parks Now Selling Instagrammable Unicorn Treats

 More Instagrammable sweets in the unicorn design are items such as the ganache pop.
 These tiny snacks come equipped with itsy-bitsy unicorn horns and winky eyes, fashioned on a stick.
 Guests can also order the Minnie Mouse cupcake, which comes topped with mouse ears.
 That cupcake has cotton candy marshmallow filling and raspberry buttercream icing, also with pearl sprinkles.

-In the past, Disney parks have released other sugary goodies such as the much loved rose gold churros and the rose gold Minnie cupcakes.
+In the past, Disney parks have released other sugary goodies such as the much-loved rose gold churros and the rose gold Minnie cupcakes.
 The rose gold churros proved to be a huge smash hit among guests, cites the Daily Mail.
 These pretty pink, sparkly churros were strawberry flavored to match with the coloring.
-Up for grabs at Castle Churro Cart outside of Sleeping Beauty’s Castle, and the churros were dusted with edible pink glitter.
-Early this year, the parks were going all in on rose gold colored deserts.
+Up for grabs at Castle Churro Cart outside of Sleeping Beauty’s Castle, the churros were dusted with edible pink glitter.
+Early this year, the parks were going all in on rose-gold-colored deserts.